Grilled Shredded Beef Chimichangas

 - Fold each side of the tortilla to the middle, and begin rolling up from the shortest end.

-- Cook over medium-high heat until golden on all sides, pressing down gently with a spatula.
+- Cook over medium-high heat for 2 minutes per side or until golden, pressing down gently with a turning spatula.

 - Serve immediately with lettuce, salsa and fresh guacamole.